easbar/fast_paths/README.md

 |USA|time|9.8 min|872 μs|49.277.058|49.283.162|

 The shortest path calculation time was averaged over 100k random routing queries.
-The benchmarks were run using Rust 1.50.0
+The benchmarks were run using Rust 1.50.0 The code for running these benchmarks can be found on the `benchmarks` branch.

 There are also some benchmarks using smaller maps included in the test suite.
 You can run them like this:
 ```shell